 The caravan was a gift from husband Neil

-Appearing on This Morning back in February, the 75-year old opened up about how she transformed the empty acre of land into the stunning view it is today.
+Appearing on This Morning last year, the 75-year old opened up about how she transformed the empty acre of land into the stunning view it is today.
 She revealed that when she and Neil, 67, first bought the property, it was nothing more than a tip used to store old cars and rubbish.

 "There wasn't a garden," she said.
 "There were lots and lots of old cars, an old shed - and I had to get in there and take all the old cars out."